-If Windows starts properly after this, you must verify that there are no events with ID 7 concerning your PC's hard drive in Event Viewer's System log.
+If Windows starts properly after using this option, you must verify that there are no events with ID 7 concerning your PC's hard drive in Event Viewer's System log.
 If there are, the drive is about to fail and you must replace it as soon as possible.

-This option is available in Windows XP, Vista and 7; in Windows 8, try using Safe Mode instead.
+The Last Known Good Configuration option is available in Windows XP, Vista and 7 only.
+In Windows 8, 8.1 and 10, try using Safe Mode instead.

-To get access to restoring the Last Known Good Configuration, you will have to press F8 key on your keyboard after the big logo or black screen with white texts appears.
+To get access to restoring the Last Known Good Configuration, you will have to press the F8 key on your keyboard after the big logo or black screen with white texts appears.

-First you might see an operating system selection screen.
+First, you might see an operating system selection screen.
 Select the correct one with arrow keys and press Enter key.
 If you already pressed F8 repeatedly, this screen might not appear.

 You will see the screen as follows.
 Use the Arrow Down key on your keyboard to move to Last Known Good Configuration (your most recent settings that worked) (in Windows XP) or Last Known Good Configuration (advanced).
 Press ENTER key to start Windows with Last Known Good Configuration.